anaypurohit0907/sentiment-analysis/README.md

 # Sentiment Analysis (Rust)

 A modular Rust project for preparing a text sentiment dataset with robust tokenization and TF‑IDF feature extraction, saving portable artifacts for training and inference, and demonstrating how to load and use those artifacts.
-The code emphasizes reproducibility, interpretability of preprocessing, and simple integration points for modeling.
+It also includes a hybrid Neuro‑Fuzzy layer on top of a neural network for interpretable post‑processing and a demo/evaluator to showcase it.
+The code emphasizes reproducibility, interpretability, and simple integration points for modeling.

 This README documents the full pipeline, how to run it, the modules, data shapes, and practical tips/troubleshooting.